- Travel and Places»

-Mumbai is the capital of Maharashtra State and the economical capital of India and also the second most populous city of the world after Shanghai, China.
+Mumbai is the capital of Maharashtra.
+The business capital of India and also the second most populous city in the world after Shanghai, China.

 - Population density (/km²) : 22,937 (means 22,937 people are crammed in per sq.km)